fg-research/website/blog/general/posts/electricity-forecasting-chronos.rst

 The tokenized time series is then used by a large language model (LLM).
-The LLM takes as input a sequence of tokens and returns a random sample from the predicted distribution of the next tokens.
+The LLM takes as input a sequence of tokens and returns a random sample from the predicted distribution of the next token.
 The generated tokens are then converted back to time series values by inverting the quantization and scaling transformations.

 Chronos was pre-trained using the T5 model, but it supports any other LLM architecture.
 The pre-training was performed in a self-supervised manner by minimizing the cross-entropy loss between the actual and predicted next token, as it is standard for LLMs.
-The data used for pre-training included both real time series from publicly-available datasets, as well as synthetic time series generated from Gaussian processes.
+The data used for pre-training included both real time series from publicly-available datasets, as well as synthetic time series generated using different methods.

 In this post, we demonstrate how to use Chronos for one-step-ahead one-shot forecasting.
 We will use the US average electricity price monthly time series from November 1978 to July 2024,